Advising for Mathematics and Statistics

 All three of these majors begin with the calculus sequence (MATH 140, 150, 160) in the first year of study.
 Here are some guidelines for placement in that sequence (these apply to all students interested in calculus, not just prospective majors):

-- All students intending to enroll in MATH 140, 150, or 160 must take the ALEKS online diagnostic exam covering topics in pre-calculus---a score of at least 75% is required for enrollment.
+- All students intending to enroll in MATH 140, 150, or 160 must take the ALEKS placement assessment covering topics in pre-calculus---a score of at least 75% is required for enrollment.

 - Students with no calculus experience or who scored 3 or less on the AB or BC calculus exam should enroll in MATH 140.
 Prospective majors should plan to complete the full calculus sequence during their first year, while students not wanting a full year of calculus are encouraged to enroll in MATH 140 during spring term.